top of page

 How Do Limited Company Directors Get Paid?

 Most limited company directors get paid through a combination of salary and dividends.
-We discuss the two options and how you can combine them for tax efficiency in the 23/24 tax year.
+We discuss the changes to the 25/26 tax year and the efficient combination for tax efficiency in the 25/26 tax year.

 Personal Allowance